Quantitative height bounds under splitting conditions: Proof of Theorem 1 and generalization

-We will now state the generalization of Theorem \ref{thm:1} to arbitrary base field $K$. \begin{thm} Fix a base field $K$ and $M_K$ denote the set of places of $K$.
+We will now state the generalization of Theorem \ref{thm:1} to arbitrary base number field $K$. \begin{thm} Fix a number field $K$ and $M_K$ denote the set of places of $K$.
 Let $S\subset M_K$ and for each $v\in S$ suppose we are given a local finite normal extension $L_v/K_v$, taking $L_v=\bR$ if $v\mid\infty$.
 For $v\nmid\infty$ we let

 Let $L_S$ denote the field of all $\al\in\overline{K}$ for which the minimal polynomial of $\al$ splits over $L_v$ for every $v\in S$ and let $N_v = \nicefrac{[K_v:\bQ_v]}{[K:\bQ]}$ for each $v\in S$.
 Suppose that $\al\in L_S$ with $d=[K(\al):K]>1$, and let $V_{\infty}$ be the constant, depending on $d$, from Theorem \ref{thm:1}.
 Then